Zehelein/pg-transactional-outbox/lib/README.md

 ## Implementing the transactional outbox producer

 The following code shows the producer side of the transactional outbox pattern.
-The two main functions are the `initializeOutboxService` to listen to the WAL messages when an outbox message was written to the outbox table.
+The two main functions are the `initializeOutboxListener` to listen to the WAL messages when an outbox message was written to the outbox table.
 And the `initializeOutboxMessageStorage` generator function to store outgoing messages in the outbox table (for a specific aggregate type and message type).